-New September 2003; Revised April 2004, October 2008, April 2009, December 2011; December 2013
+New September 2003; Revised April 2004, October 2008, April 2009, December 2011, December 2013

 This instruction sets forth a plaintiff's response to the affirmative defense of primary assumption of risk asserted by a defendant who was a coparticipant in the sport or other recreational activity.
-For an instruction applicable to coaches, instructors, or trainers, see CACI No. 409, Liability of Instructors, Trainers, or Coaches.
-For an instruction applicable to facilities owners and operators and to event sponsors, see CACI No. 410, Liability of Facilities Owners and Operators and Event Sponsors.
+For an instruction applicable to coaches, instructors, or trainers, see CACI No. 409, Primary Assumption of Risk-Liability of Instructors, Trainers, or Coaches.
+For an instruction applicable to facilities owners and operators and to event sponsors, see CACI No. 410, Primary Assumption of Risk-Liability of Facilities Owners and Operators and Event Sponsors.